 The first important question to ask yourself is what capacity of pack you'll need.
-Sometimes this can be limited by factors such as it needs to fit in an overhead bin on a plane, which on US airlines is a standard size of 22" x 14" x 9."
-Or, as we prefer to think of it, it should be determined by how much gear you need to carry, which is why many people will require more than one volume pack for different occasions.
+Sometimes this can be limited by factors such as needing to fit in an overhead bin on a plane, which on US airlines is a standard size of 22" x 14" x 9".
+Largely capacity should be determined by how much gear you need to carry, which is why many people will require more than one volume pack for different occasions.
 Do you need overnight gear?
 This will automatically put you in the 35+ liter range.

 A huge determiner for pack capacity is your trip length.
 Are you buying a pack for a specific trip such as a thru-hike lasting several months, or a once-a-year weekend guided mountaineering trip?
 Or are you buying a daypack to take hiking with you on weekends and would like the versatility of being able to do occasional overnighters as well?
 If buying for a specific trip, it is easier to determine what length your trip will be, the necessary gear you will bring, and therefore what volume to select.
 If you are buying a pack for general use and you take trips of various lengths, we would suggest choosing either 2 different packs with different volumes or selecting a pack that is large enough for your long trips that can be stripped down and compressed for shorter trips.

 Below are some very basic guidelines for coming up with an ideal capacity, though it varies wildly with personal preference, activity type, and hiking style.